Is High IQ Linked to Autism?

 Research shows that while some autistic individuals excel in areas like math, memory, or logic, others may face challenges in communication or adaptive skills.
 It’s important to recognize that intelligence tests may not fully capture the unique cognitive strengths of autistic people, such as strong pattern recognition or attention to detail.

-At Achieve Behavioral Therapy, our ABA programs focus on nurturing each individual’s strengths and addressing their developmental needs, regardless of IQ level.
+At Achieve Behavioral Therapy, our ABA programs in New Jersey and North Carolina focus on nurturing each individual’s strengths and addressing their developmental needs, regardless of IQ level.

 Frequently Asked Questions